-Megan Wilson, a member of two Wisconsin high school championship teams and an NCAA Division III national championship squad, is in her fifth season as the head women's basketball coach at the University of Wisconsin-Platteville.
+Megan Wilson, a member of two Wisconsin high school championship teams and an NCAA Division III national championship squad, is in her seventh season as the head women's basketball coach at the University of Wisconsin-Platteville.

 She guided three Pioneers to all-WIAC recognition in her first four seasons, including Liz Lawinger twice in 2011-12 and 2012-13 as well as Kim Wellnitz in 2011-12 and Ashley Callahan in 2010-11.

 In addition to her duties as the head women's basketball coach, Wilson serves as the Sports Information Coordinator.